Bill Meakes

-Bill Meakes (born 23 February 1991) is an Australian professional rugby union player currently playing for LA Giltinis of Major League Rugby (MLR).
+Bill Meakes (born 23 February 1991) is an Australian professional rugby union player currently playing for RFCLA in Major League Rugby (MLR).
 He also has represented Australia in rugby sevens.
+His usual position is centre.

 Meakes was previously contracted to the Western Force in Perth and Gloucester in the English Premiership.
-His usual position is centre.
+He also played for the LA Giltinis and Chicago Hounds in the MLR.